 - Unclear and Hectic Paper Works: Be it processing your Visa or acquiring filming permits, the process and system of Nepal are not properly managed and you will find a hard time navigating through the process if you are doing it for the first time.
 Numerous authorities to visit, all at different places and concerned with other authorities means too much hassle moving here and there to get your documents approved.

-- Location Scouting: We are an expert in location scouting in Nepal.
-We can provide the best locations for the filming/fixing project while also suggesting the right kind of cultural background for it.
+- Location Scouting in Nepal: Nepal Film Production can provide the best locations for the filming/fixing project while also suggesting the right kind of cultural background for it.
 Not only production services but we can initiate surveys to see whether the locations are suitable or not for your filming/fixing project, we also get permission to shoot where required, and make sure of smooth movement of the crew to and from the locations in consideration on logistics to prevent and solve any problems that might arise, and even coordinate the parking areas for the crew during the shoot.
 Our team has prior experiences of filming in Kathmandu, Bhaktapur, Pokhara, Chitwan, Everest, ABC, Manang, Mustang, as well as on remote villages of Dolpa.
-Film With Nepal Film Production for the best locations in Nepal
+Film With Nepal Film Production for the best locations in Nepal.

-- Acquiring Film Permits: You will require a local coordinator to acquire a film permits in Nepal and Nepal Film Production can help you acquire it in the easiest, fastest and safest way.
+- Acquiring Filming Permit in Nepal: You will require a local coordinator to acquire a film permit in Nepal and Nepal Film Production can help you acquire it in the easiest, fastest and safest way.
 Our prior experiences have made us adept at the documentation and processing of permits from general filming permits to those required at National Parks, Heritage Sites, Public Areas as well as for private properties.

-- Filming Crew: Getting a professional film crew in Nepal is quite a complex job without having depth knowledge about the Nepalese market.
-The film crew of Nepal Film Production is experienced and diverse with up to 13 years of experience.
+- Filming Crew in Nepal: The film crew of Nepal Film Production is experienced and diverse with up to 13 years of experience.
 We have the finest line producers in Nepal as well as the top talents of Nepal.
 Our filming crew can easily handle production, direction, videography as well as style makeup.
 Being passionate at what we do our film crew will work to provide the best quality in their service and a great final product as your desired movie scene.